norweeg/self-hosted-docker-server-templates/README.md

 ### Notes

 &#185; Gitlab is *extremely* resource intensive and tends to leak memory over time.
 It probably won't run well on a Raspberry Pi and even on a traditional PC, I have had to schedule cron jobs that periodically restart it due to the memory leaks.
 Unsure if this is the result of misconfiguration on my part, or just how the software is.  [↩](#self-hosted-docker-server-templates)

+&#178; The images used in these templates are mostly only built by their creators to run on x86_64 (Intel/AMD) processors.
+If you are a hoping to host one or more of these services on a Raspberry Pi or similar device and it doesn't run with the template as-written, open an issue to have the file or service adapted for use on ARM processors.  [↩](#self-hosted-docker-server-templates)